 Thermostatic radiator valves can provide more localised heat control, reducing the heat output of the radiator as the room fills up or empties.
-This makes it ideal for larger spaces, such as crowded pubs, public rooms in hotels and restaurants.
+This makes it ideal for larger spaces, such as crowded pubs, public rooms in hotels, and restaurant dining areas.
 Radiators can also be made tamper-proof, so customers aren’t tempted to adjust them.

 Technology changes frequently, so consider upgrading equipment

 Switching to more efficient controls can pay back the cost quickly.
 The following solutions are likely to pay for themselves in a couple of years:

 - A compensator automatically regulates the heating based on outdoor conditions.